FoxxMD/regex-buddy-core/README.md

 Criteria used to perform a search-and-replace operation on a string.
 This is very similar to [String.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) except that `string` value used for `search` will be converted to RegExp first using [`parseToRegexOrLiteralSearch()`](#parsetoregexorliteralsearch).

 * `search:  (string | RegExp)` - The search value to test for.
 Can be a normal string (converted to a case-sensitive literal) or a valid regular expression as a string, or an actual RegExp object.
 * `replace: string` - The replacement string/value to use when search is found.
-This can be a literal string like `'replace with this`, an empty string to remove the search value (`''`), or a [special regex value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).
+This can be a literal string like `'replace with this'`, an empty string to remove the search value (`''`), or a [special regex value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_the_replacement).

 ### `RegExResult`